momomomo-fff/RL-of-Feng/README.md

 RuntimeError: expected m1 and m2 to have the same dtype, but got: float != double
 ```

-So just try to do someting with H1 task
+So just try to do someting with H1 task(14/2 Pm)

-**!! finally find the solution of the Bug，Start by modifying wrappers.py:**
+**!! finally find the solution of the Bug，Start by modifying wrappers.py:**(15/2 Am.)

 ```
 def mirror_clock_observation(self, obs):